OGOSecurity/terraform-provider-ogo/docs/data-sources/shield_clusters.md

 page_title: "ogo_shield_clusters Data Source - ogo"
 subcategory: ""
 description: |-
-  Get list of cluster and associated informations.
+  Get a list of clusters and the associated information.
-  Use this data source to retrieve list of available cluster and related informations, in particular cluster UID needed to create new site.
+  Use this data source to retrieve the list of available clusters and related information, in particular the cluster UID needed to create a new site.
 ---

 # ogo_shield_clusters (Data Source)

-Get list of cluster and associated informations.
+Get a list of clusters and the associated information.

-Use this data source to retrieve list of available cluster and related informations, in particular cluster UID needed to create new site.
+Use this data source to retrieve the list of available clusters and related information, in particular the cluster UID needed to create a new site.

 ## Example Usage